scott-griffiths/bitstring/doc/introduction.rst

 .. module:: bitstring
 .. moduleauthor:: Scott Griffiths <dr.scottgriffiths@gmail.com>

-The bitstring module provides four classes, :class:`Bits`, :class:`BitArray`, :class:`ConstBitStream` and :class:`BitStream` which are containers for binary data.

-It also has a class which stores a compact array of an arbitrary fixed-length binary type.
-The rest of this introduction mostly concerns the more basic types - for more details skip directly to the reference documentation for the  :class:`Array` class.

-:class:`Bits` is the simplest, and represents an immutable sequence of bits. :class:`BitArray` adds various methods that modify the contents.
-These classes are intended to loosely mirror the ``bytes`` and ``bytearray`` types in Python.
-The :class:`BitStream` and :class:`ConstBitStream` classes have additional methods to treat the bits as a file or stream.

-If you need to change the contents of a bitstring after creation then you must use either the :class:`BitArray` or :class:`BitStream` classes.
-If you need to use bitstrings as keys in a dictionary or members of a set then you must use either a :class:`Bits` or a :class:`ConstBitStream`.
-In this documentation the generic term 'bitstring' is used to refer to an object of any of these classes.

-Note that for the bitstream classes the bit position within the bitstream (the position from which reads occur) can change without affecting the equality operation.
-This means that the :attr:`~ConstBitStream.pos` and :attr:`~ConstBitStream.bytepos` properties can change even for a :class:`ConstBitStream` object.

 The bitstring classes
 ---------------------

-Four classes are provided by the bitstring module: :class:`BitStream` and :class:`BitArray` together with their immutable versions :class:`ConstBitStream` and :class:`Bits`:
+Five classes are provided by the bitstring module, four are simple containers of bits:

 * ``Bits``: This is the most basic class.
 It is immutable and so its contents can't be changed after creation.
 * ``BitArray(Bits)``: This adds mutating methods to its base class.
 * ``ConstBitStream(Bits)``: This adds methods and properties to allow the bits to be treated as a stream of bits, with a bit position and reading/parsing methods.
 * ``BitStream(BitArray, ConstBitStream)``: This is the most versatile class, having both the bitstream methods and the mutating methods.

+:class:`Bits` and :class:`BitArray` are intended to loosely mirror the ``bytes`` and ``bytearray`` types in Python.
-The term 'bitstring' is used in this manual to refer generically to any of these classes.
+The term 'bitstring' is used in this documentation to refer generically to any of these four classes.

-Most of the examples in this manual use the :class:`BitArray` class, with :class:`BitStream` used when necessary.
-For most uses the non-const classes are more versatile and so probably your best choice when starting to use the module.

 To summarise when to use each class: